BDC Hamburger Icon

 Contact databases are easy to build when using text messaging as a marketing tool.
 You can use a simple opt-in and opt-out feature to determine who receives communications from your business.

-You can use both SMS marketing and mobile marketing in your marketing plan.
+Your marketing plan can include both SMS marketing and mobile marketing.
 Send marketing texts via SMS and use mobile marketing to display mobile ads on websites, social media and mobile apps.

 BDC Logo